![]() |

 develop, grow and control the region’s marine resources for food security and

-economic growth, considering the continent’s
+economic growth, considering the continent’s increasing population and the

-dwindling hydrocarbon revenue
+dwindling hydrocarbon revenue.

 between concerned countries and their maritime administrators to develop both